 - 4 cups chicken broth or water

 - Melt the butter together with the oil in a covered skillet or shallow pan.
 Fry the drained grated onion until tender but not brown, about 5 minutes.
-It's important that the onion is drained or else the liquid will cause the mixture to taste bitter.

 - Add the grated tomato and juice and the grated pepper and continue to fry until the vegetables have softened and the liquid is reduced.

 - Add the bulgur and stir well to combine using a wooden spoon.

 - Add the salt, pepper, tomato paste, sugar, and broth and stir until combined.
 Bring the mixture to a boil, then cover and reduce the heat to low.